hosthimalay/northwind-triage-agen/README.md

 and an honest accounting of what's still missing before production.

-**Northwind Outdoor Gear is a fictional client.** This is a synthetic take-home exercise I completed to practice the full FDE build cycle: problem framing → architecture → POC → MVP, plus a second pass applying a 5-part methodology (reframe → eval design → architecture → implementation plan → prove it) on top of that.
+**Northwind Outdoor Gear is a fictional client.** This is a synthetic exercise I completed to practice the full FDE build cycle: problem framing → architecture → POC → MVP, plus a second pass applying a 5-part methodology (reframe → eval design → architecture → implementation plan → prove it) on top of that.